yelgorf512/unity_games/README.md

 VR HORSE README

-If you have a VR headset plugged in that works with Unity, it will automatically launch the game in VR mode.
+If you have an Oculus VR headset plugged in, it will automatically launch the game in VR mode.
 Otherwise it will launch as 2D.

 Controls are: